 If you are looking to insure more than one person, for example you and your spouse, you will find that there are two options available to you – Dual Life or Joint Life coverage.
-We usually advise opting for dual life rather than joint life coverage – the price difference is often minimal, and dual life means that both parties are covered for the duration of the term for the full amount of the lump sum insured i.e. if both parties die, the policy will pay out a lump sum for each party.
+We usually advise opting for dual life rather than the second-mentioned option – the price difference is often minimal, and dual life means that both parties are covered for the duration of the term for the full amount of the lump sum insured i.e. if both parties die, the policy will pay out a lump sum for each party.
 Joint life means that the policy pays out once i.e. on the first death, of either partner.

 How Much Does Life Insurance Cost?

 The price of life insurance will not only vary between insurers but also on a range of personal factors like your age, health and whether or not you smoke (you will pay less if you are non smoker).
 Some of the leading life insurance companies on the market are for example: Aviva, Royal London, New Ireland, Irish Life, etc. Naturally, there will also be differences based on the length of the term you choose as well as the level of cover.
 However, most premiums are fairly affordable for anyone who need life insurance, with some as low as €10 per month for young non-smokers.
 There are also options to pay your life cover annually or every 3 or 6 months if you would prefer.